ccwukong/Cachaca/README.md

 ## Deployment

+If you plan to host the system mannually, you can simply configure the environment variable in your server, and

-First, build your app for production:
+- Build your app for production:

 ```sh
 yarn build
 ```

-Then run the app in production mode:
+- Run the app in production mode:

 ```sh
 yarn start
 ```

-Now you'll need to pick a host to deploy it to.
+You are recommended to use our auto deployment feature (WIP), and you can easily deploy your store within a minutes.

+Some recommended painless serverless options:

+### Web hosting

+- [Netlify](https://www.netlify.com/) - Our demo app is currenlty hosted by Netlify free-tier

+### Database

+- [TiDB serverless](https://www.pingcap.com/tidb-serverless/) - A MySQL compatible serverless database service provider, our demo database is currently hosted by TiDB

 ## License